11 Tips for Enjoying a Traditional Vietnamese Meal

 >>> Read more about the top beer brands in Vietnam.

-Vietnamese people are very hospitable, every time there is a guest, the host will cook more food, prepare more beautiful dishes, so you will be surprised when you are invited to a Vietnamese meal with various dishes.
+Vietnamese people are very hospitable.
+Every time there is a guest, the host cooks more food and prepares more beautiful dishes, so you will be surprised when you are invited to a Vietnamese meal with various dishes.

-So, try to eat different dishes, this shows your friendliness and enthusiasm when invited to eat with Vietnamese people.
+So, try to eat different dishes; this will show your friendliness and enthusiasm when you are invited to dine with Vietnamese people.

-If there are certain foods you can’t eat or are allergic to, tell the person sitting next to you about it to avoid other diners offer foods you can’t eat.
+If you are allergic to certain foods, tell the person sitting next to you so that other diners don’t offer them.

-One of the eating characteristics of Vietnamese people is that they often combine many foods together to create a variety of flavors, getting a more delicious feeling.
+One of the eating characteristics of Vietnamese people is that they often combine many foods together to create a variety of flavors, giving a more delicious feeling.

-For example, vermicelli with shrimp paste (Bun Dau Mam Tom), you will find many ingredients including fried tofu, pork belly, spring rolls… Each part can be eaten separately, but not tasty enough.
+For example, vermicelli with shrimp paste (Bun Dau Mam Tom) contains many ingredients, including fried tofu, pork belly, and spring rolls.
+Each part can be eaten separately, but it is not tasty enough.
 So, Bun Dau Mam Tom, all these ingredients need to be eaten together.
-It means many kinds of food go together at the same time in the mouth, then there is a rich flavor.
+It means many kinds of food go together at the same time in the mouth, and then there is a rich flavor.

-Therefore, you need to pay attention to which foods combine with which one.
-The best way, you wait for a few people to eat first, you will know how it is made.
+Therefore, you need to consider which foods combine with which ones.
+The best way is to wait for a few people to eat first; then, you will know how to follow.

-9. Pay attention to your sitting position when eating
+9. Attention to a sitting position when eating

-Sitting position when having a Vietnamese meal is also important. @hirene___
+Sitting in a position when having a Vietnamese meal, typically a party, is also essential. ©Vietnamdrive

-The sitting position in a Vietnamese family meal is also one of the cultural points that should be paid attention to.
+A sitting position in a Vietnamese family meal is also a cultural point that should be considered.

-You should not sit near the rice cooker when you are a guest.
+It would help if you did not sit near the rice cooker as a guest.
 Because the rice cooker is in an important position, the whole family shares a pot of rice.
-So, the host sitting near the rice cooker will know if there is not enough to serve.
+The host sitting near the rice cooker will know if there is not enough to serve.

 Before starting to eat, usually, the person with a younger member in the family scoops the rice into small bowls to invite the others.
 One bowl is for each person but from a pot of rice, showing the culture of originating in the same place, with the same ancestors, and sharing the same sweetness.